 What is the King Biscuit Blues Festival?

-The King Biscuit Blues Festival, is one of the nation’s foremost showcases of blues music.
+The King Biscuit Blues Festival, founded in 1986, is one of the nation’s foremost showcases of blues music.
 Held for three days annually in October, tens

 of thousands of blues enthusiasts converge on historic downtown Helena, Arkansas to hear stirring and uplifting performances of an American art form on the banks of the Mississippi River.